csho24/situationscheduler/readmes/PROJECT_CONTEXT.md

 - `interval_mode(device_id, is_active, on_duration, interval_duration, start_time)` - aircon interval settings
 - `user_settings(setting_key, setting_value)` - user preferences like default days

+Note on interval mode storage:
+- Interval mode settings are persisted in Supabase in the `interval_mode` table (no localStorage fallback).
+- The UI saves/updates via `POST /api/schedules` with `type: 'interval_mode'` and reads via `GET /api/schedules` (`intervalMode` + `intervalConfig`).
+- Defaults 3/20 are UI/server fallbacks only when no DB row exists; they are not saved unless explicitly updated.

 **CRITICAL: NO LOCAL STORAGE**
 - **NEVER use localStorage** - all data must be stored in Supabase
 - localStorage causes data loss, sync issues, and deployment problems